 CBD merchants that make “unverified” health claims may have fewer choices regarding credit card processing.
 It happens mainly due to the lack of information about the product.

-How is CBD Different than Marijuana?
+How is CBD different from marijuana?

 Is CBD legal?

-CBD vs. Marijuana According to the DEA
+CBD vs. Marijuana according to the DEA

-Problems for CBD Sellers
+Problems for CBD sellers

 What are “unsubstantiated” health claims?